Choose the right sealing scope

 Hickory Crawl Space Help is an independent lead-generation website.
 We do not perform contractor services directly.
 Requests may be connected with a local crawl-space or foundation service provider.

-When might a vapor barrier be enough?
+When can a basic vapor barrier be enough?